deepshiksharma/vae-mnist/README.md

 The Conditional VAE extends upon the vanilla VAE by passing in class labels during training and generation.
 This allows for controlled synthesis of images conditioned on the class label.

 ## What is the latent space?
 The latent space is essentially just a multi-dimensional coordinate system where the representation of input data is held.
-The model encodes each handwritten digit into the latent space as a Gaussian (normal) distribution, parameterized by a mean (μ) and a log-variance (log σ²).
+The model encodes each handwritten digit into the latent space as a Gaussian (normal) distribution, parameterized by mean ($\mu$) and log-variance ($\log \sigma^2$).

 This distribution includes the range of possible handwritten variations for a specific digit.

 ### The latent vector
-A sample taken from the distribution of each digit's representation from the latent space is the latent vector *_z_*.
+A sample taken from the distribution of each digit's representation from the latent space is the latent vector $\vec{z}$.

-$z$ represents a specific "variation" of a specific handwritten digit.
+$\vec{z}$ represents a specific "variation" of a specific handwritten digit.

-$$z$$

-$\mathbf{z}$

-The ability to sample new *_z_* vectors from a distribution makes the model generative.
+The ability to sample from a distribution to generate new digit variations makes the model generative.

 ## How the VAE works
 ...